ysyzygy/aws-serverless-api-builder-cdk/app/README.md

-# Welcome to your CDK VR Python project!
+# Welcome to your CDK Python project!

 ## AWS CDK